tpiggo/VaccinationProject/README.md

 # VaccinationProject
 Vaccination project for COMP-353 database class.
 Fully functioning React app with backend service provided by Apache and PHP.
+Testing something.

 ## Note:
 Data is not provided.